AnuThatikonda/Amazon-WebScraping/README.md

 ## **Prerequisites**
 - Python 3.6 or higher.
-- Install the required libraries:
+- Install the required libraries

 ## **Setup Instructions**
-1. Clone the repository:
+1. Clone the repository

 2. Update the `URL` variable in the script with your target Amazon product URL.
-Example:
+Example

-3. Run the script:
+3. Run the script

 ## **Best Practices for Web Scraping**